 Project Technical Lead

-Today we will look at another Java design pattern from the category of behavioral patterns Iterator.
-Design patterns in this category deal with the communication (interaction) between objects and their responsibility.
+Today we will look at another Java design pattern from the category of behavioural patterns – Iterator.
+Design patterns in this category deal with the interaction between objects and their responsibility.

-The Iterator design pattern in object-oriented programming provides a way to systematically access and traverse the elements of an object stored in some container without knowing its internal representation.
-It also separates the algorithms applicable to the elements from the container.
+The Iterator design pattern in object-oriented programming provides a way to systematically access and traverse the elements of an object stored in a container without knowing its internal representation.
+It also separates the algorithms that apply to the elements from the container.

-It solves the problem of efficiently accessing elements in a collection while hiding the structure of that collection.
-Its main goal is to provide a unified way to navigate through different types of collections without having to know their internal structure.
+It solves the problem of efficiently accessing items in a collection while hiding the structure of that collection.
+Its main goal is to provide a consistent way to navigate through different types of collections without having to know their internal structure.

 We’ll create a program to add notes and use the Iterator design pattern to show how we can easily access and navigate through them.
 We will create the interface as a template so that it can be used for any data type.